Sending Guaranteed Messages

 Related Samples

-For an example of how to use correlation keys, refer to the adPubAck sample for the appropriate messaging API.
+For an example of how to use correlation keys, see the adPubAck sample for the appropriate messaging API.

-For the JavaScript and Node.js APIs, refer to the ConfirmedPublish sample.
+For the JavaScript and Node.js APIs, see the ConfirmedPublish sample.